KVST-TV: History

-Unfortunately, amid continued financial difficulties and internal strife, KVST-TV signed off December 24, 1975.
+Amid continued financial difficulties and internal strife, KVST-TV signed off December 24, 1975, with the hope of signing back on in 1976.
 A new president and chairman of the board were elected, but Viewer Sponsored Television struggled to raise the money it needed to return to the air.
 It never returned.
 The construction permit was canceled and the call letters deleted by the FCC on February 17, 1977.
+Channel 68 would be used again in 1987 for KEEF-TV.